Achievable logoAchievable logo

 So graph B can be eliminated, and graph C is the only option.

-Shown is the graph of a twice-differentiable function f(x) with. its extrema at x=−3 and x=1 (for clarity, the inflection points occur at x=−1.4 and x=2.75).
+Shown below is the graph of a twice-differentiable function f(x).
+It has extrema at x=−3 and x=1 and its inflection points occur at x=−1.4 and x=2.75.

 At which point is f′(x)<f(x)<f′′(x)?